 Milarepa Cave/Rachen Gompa:

-Rachen Cave Gompa is located 30 minutes' walk away from Lapchi village.
+Rachen Cave Gompa is at 30 minutes' walk away from Lapchi village.
 It features the legendary handprint of Milarepa, who is a revered Tibetan Buddhist yogi and poet (Another world-renowned Milarepa cave is in Manang).
 Visitors pay homage at this site with great respect and also meditate.
-It is believed that Saint Milarepa meditated in this cave for more than six months, which reflects its significance to be a spiritual center for the Buddhist devotees around the globe.
+It is believed that Saint Milarepa meditated in this cave for more than six months, which reflects its significance as a spiritual center for the Buddhist devotees around the globe.

 Lungthen Cave: